ppy/osu-wiki/news/2023/2023-08-05-skinning-contest-icons-of-an-era-results.md

 [Spoo](https://osu.ppy.sh/users/11805037) was not a *fool* when they chose their theme (which somehow again includes a universe/space theme), because this skin stands head and shoulders above all other entries with a mind-blowing **1303** votes!

 Inspired from the 2016 set of ["A FOOL MOON NIGHT"](https://osu.ppy.sh/beatmapsets/524026#osu/1186901) by The Koxx, [Spoo's entry](https://osu.ppy.sh/community/forums/topics/1775136?n=1) completely blew the minds of the community by hand drawing **everything** in the style of the original background.
 The quality of this skin is impeccable, and the **1st** place is absolutely deserved.
+Congratulations to Spoo for their well-deserved victory!

  <div align="center">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/tYEMQL28rqg" frameborder="0" allowfullscreen></iframe>